-Doing business in Australia?
-Then check the Consolidated List (AUCL).
+Trading with Australia?
+Check the Consolidated List (AUCL).

 Sanctions compliance

-Doing business in Australia?
-Then check the Consolidated List (AUCL).
+Trading with Australia?
+Check the Consolidated List (AUCL).

 Trading with parties on relevant sanctions lists is prohibited.
 AUCL stands for the Consolidated List in Australia.
 Does it apply to you and if yes, what then?